Henry Harrison Culver

 development, and was an unmistakable indication of the unusually broad and comprehensive lines" along which it was the intention of the trustees to

-school, a riding hall which was finer than those built by the national government for its cavalry posts or at West Point, and probably without a superior
+small school, a riding hall which was finer than those built by the national government for its cavalry posts or at West Point, and probably without a

-in the world.
-This remarkable building, one hundred and four by twohundred and twelve feet, of brick and stone, with great steel trussed roof, of ornate
+superior in the world.
+This remarkable building, one hundred and four by twohundred and twelve feet, of brick and stone, with great steel trussed

-two additional tub ular boilers installed, and six rooms for employees were built over the engine room, a brick stack one hundred feet high being also
+enlarged, two additional tub ular boilers installed, and six rooms for employees were built over the engine room, a brick stack one hundred feet high

 Notwithstanding the addition of the east barracks to the school's capacity in 1899, the fall of 1900 found the school again f ull to overflowing, and so